 For educators who need clock hour credits, the Certificate option provides a Certificate of Completion with course hours listed to be used with Teachers College of San Joaquin Professional Learning Center continuing education credits.

-Self-Paced courses are designed for you to work at your own pace, therefore there is no course facilitator or cohort community.
+The “no certificate” option is designed for you to work at your own pace, therefore there is no course facilitator or feedback.